 Published Oct 24, 2025

-Starting February 2026, Microsoft Authenticator will detect jailbroken/rooted devices and block Entra credentials on iOS and Android.
-The rollout includes warning, blocking, and wiping phases.
+Starting late February 2026, Microsoft Authenticator will detect jailbroken/rooted devices on iOS and Android, blocking Entra credentials on such devices through phased warnings, blocking, and credential wiping.
 This security feature is automatic with no opt-out.
-Users on non-jailbroken/rooted devices remain unaffected.
+Users on non-jailbroken/rooted devices are unaffected.
 Notify users and helpdesk accordingly.

 Introduction